ramipellumbi/FASTRAQ/README.md

 }
 ```

-This registers the route `/test` with runtime validated query parameters and response as defined in `src/server/schemas`.
-The handler for response is the async function `getData`.
-This service would be made available to our server by registering it in the function `bootstrapServices` under `src/services/services.provider.ts` under the token `DI_TOKEN.SERVICE`:
+This registers the route `GET /test/me` with query parameters `GetDataQueryParams` and response `GetDataResponse` (see [below](#runtime-type-safety-and-validation-for-the-api---typebox) for example declaration).
+The handler for the route is the async function `getData`.
+This service is made available to the server by registering it in the function `bootstrapServices` under `src/services/services.provider.ts` under the token `DI_TOKEN.SERVICE`:

 ```typescript
 // src/services/services.provider.ts